Are Fermented Foods Good Or Bad For You? Find Out NOW

 Fermentation breaks down anti-nutrients

 Seeds, nuts, grains, and legumes contain antinutrients like phytates and lectins.
 Which is why we soak many of these to get rid of them.
 Phytates can cause bloating and indigestion.
 They are also known to block the absorption of minerals and vitamins.
+This is one of the most important but often overlooked fermented food health benefits.

 The fermentation process breaks these phytates down and helps you digest these foods more easily without causing gas and acidity.